NEELMCW/MCW_CPPAMP_TORCH/README.md

   * cd mcw_cppamp/gmac_exp_build

-   * cmake ../src  (The gmac-exp branch expects the AMDAPP SDK in the path /opt/AMDAPP)
+   * cmake ../src -DCMAKE_BUILD_TYPE=Release (The gmac-exp branch expects the AMDAPP SDK in the path /opt/AMDAPP)

 Build the whole system.
 This will build clang and other libraries that require one time build.